fathom-owl/Tic-Tac-Toe/README.md

 # leo-app
-This is a simple C console application that calculates the factorial of a number entered by the user.
+This is a simple C console application that calculates the factorial of a number entered by the user (: